wp-plugins/wp-spamshield/readme.txt

 If you have any further questions, please submit them on the [support page](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 == Changelog ==

+= 1.6 =
+*released 12/11/14*

+* Added a compatibility fix to prevent certain conflicting plugins from triggering duplicate emails to be sent by the contact form.
+* Updated the spam filters.

 = 1.5.9 =
 *released 11/23/14*